-- Residency requirement: at least 20 (i.e., 18 one-term credits, plus 2 for the Directed Research Project (DRP)) of the course credits must be taken through RMC. - Senior level requirement: An appropriate number (at least 20) must be at the senior level (300 or 400-level courses) of which 10 must be RMC senior credits. - To ensure honours standing, students must achieve at least a B in the DRP (MAS400) and maintain, as a minimum, a B average in senior-level courses and at least a B- average in 400-level courses. - Military content requirement: At least 20 of the minimum 40 required course credits must have military content - Note: Students have the option of applying to a Bachelor of Military Arts and Science without a chosen minor or to a Bachelor of Military Arts and Science with a minor (8 credits) in the following disciplines: Business Administration, English, Culture, and Communication, French, Literature, and Culture, History, Political Science and Psychology.
+- Residency requirement: at least 20 (i.e., 18 one-term credits, plus 2 credits for the Directed Research Project (DRP)) of the course credits must be taken through RMC. - Senior level requirement: at least 20 credits must be at the 300 or 400-level of which 10 credits must be RMC credits. - To ensure honours standing, students must achieve at least a B in the DRP (MAS400) and maintain, as a minimum, a B average in senior-level courses and at least a B- average in 400-level courses. - Military content requirement: at least 20 credits of the minimum 40 credits must have military content

+O Note: Students have the option of applying to a Bachelor of Military Arts and Science without a chosen minor or to a Bachelor of Military Arts and Science with a minor (8 credits) in the following disciplines: Business Administration, English, Culture, and Communication, French, Literature, and Culture, History, Political Science and Psychology.